polaternez/cat-image-classification/README.md

-# Felis Image Classification: Project Overview
+# Cat Image Classification: Project Overview
-This project builds a deep learning model to automatically classify various Felis species from their images.
+This project builds a deep learning model to automatically classify various cat (Felis) species from their images.

 - Utilizing the Felis Taxonomy Image Classification dataset from Kaggle.
 - Performing data preprocessing and image augmentation to enhance model generalization.